conormccormack/alphaBASIC/README.md

 # alphaBASIC
 alphaBASIC is a robust interpreter for the BASIC programming language written in C++ by Conor McCormack in Fall 2019. alphaBASIC is able to parse and execute control flow commands, binary arithmetic, and variable assignments including multi-dimensional arrays.

 Defintions, instructions, and a sample program are all provided below.
+More BASIC programs are provided in the "input" directory.
 Enjoy!

 ### Execution Instructions:
 Compile interpreter using make.